1. ACCOMMODATION FEES AND CONTRACTUAL RELATIONSHIP

 d.
 All glass, bottles, plastic, paper and recyclable materials should be taken by you and placed in the designated recycling points regularly and not left to accumulate in the Accommodation.
 If items of this nature are not disposed of correctly, you will be liable for the University’s additional cleaning and administration costs, but which will be capped and not exceed £50.

 e.
 When the Accommodation is shared by a group of students, the cleaning of the communal areas, including the kitchen, is the joint responsibility of the residents of that Accommodation.
 It is suggested that a weekly cleaning rota is the best way of ensuring that the Accommodation is kept clean and each student should do their fair share and not expect other students to cover for them.
+It is expected that you fairly divide your kitchen storage areas between you; all kitchens come equipped with at least 1 cupboard per resident and organising this fairly is your responsibility.

 f.
 Your fridge/freezers will usually be frost free appliances.
 In the unlikely event of frost build up you will be expected to defrost these appliances.

 g.
 When informed in advance of a new resident moving in to accommodation within your Residence after the main September arrivals group you must make space in the kitchen cupboards, fridge and freezer and ensure all communal areas are left clean and tidy for their arrival.
-The University will endeavour to give notice of new arrivals, however this is not always possible.
+The University will endeavour to give notice of new arrivals; however, this is not always possible.

 i.
 As a resident you are responsible for keeping individual and shared areas of your Accommodation in a reasonably clean and tidy state.
 Students who do not wish to undertake cleaning of their own flat/ studio can engage Cleaning Services for a fee.
 For further information please contact Cleaning Services on 0121 414 5633.